 This is a flutter plugin that makes it easy to enable fullscreen in flutter application.
-The implements the three fullscreen modes of the android platform.
-The plugin works well in the android platform but isn't supported in IOS.
+The implements the three fullscreen modes of the android platform and those for iOS.

 Some content is best experienced fullscreen, like videos, games, image galleries, books, and slides in a presentation.
 This page shows how you can engage users more deeply with content in fullscreen and protect users from exiting the app accidentally.

 You might be tempted to enable fullscreen mode just to maximize screen space for your app.
 But be mindful of how often users jump in and out of apps to check notifications, do impromptu searches, and more.
 Using fullscreen causes users to lose easy access to system navigation, so you should use fullscreen mode only when the benefit to the user experience goes beyond simply receiving a little extra space (such as to avoid accidental exits during a game or delivering a valuable immersive exerience for images, videos, and books).

 Android offers three options to making your app fullscreen: Lean Back, Immersive, and Immersive Sticky.
 In all three approaches, the system bars are hidden and your activity continues to receive all touch events.
 The difference between them is how the user can bring the system bars back into view.